tripal/tripal/.github/PULL_REQUEST_TEMPLATE/DOCUMENTATION.md

+---
+name: Documentation
+about: Add or update the documentation (in-line or ReadTheDocs).
+---

+# Documentation

 <!--- Thank you for contributing! -->
 <!--- Provide a general summary of your changes in the Title above -->
 <!--- See our Contribution Guidelines here: